calh/authenticator/README.md

   * Easy for novice users that aren't able to set up or configure a Pebble app
 * Long labels adjust the position of the token
 * Two-factor code uses [NotCourierSans](http://openfontlibrary.org/en/font/notcouriersans) from the Open Font Library
+  * Monospaced Courier-copy font is easy to read
   * The code is split into two chunks of 3 digits separated by some space to assist with chunking the information in your noodle.
   * This helps you quickly retain the full 6 digits in short term memory and regurgitate them in the text input field
-* Time zone information is retrieved from the phone, and cached in local storage on the Pebble
+* Time zone information is retrieved from the phone and cached in local storage on the Pebble
   * Default time zone is specified as a compile-time option
   * App startup reads from the local storage cache, or compiled timezone for **quick** startups

 <img src="screenshots/short_label_example.png" /> &nbsp;&nbsp;